snowplow/documentation/docs/collecting-data/collecting-from-own-applications/flutter-tracker/adding-data/index.md

 ---
-title: "Adding data to your events: context and more"
+title: 'Adding data to your events: context and more'
-date: "2022-01-31"
+date: '2022-01-31'
 sidebar_position: 4000
 ---